zurvan-lab/timetrace/CONTRIBUTING.md

 ---

-Thank you for your contributions to go-bubble!
+Thank you for your contributions to go-TimeTraceDB!